wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 4 shows us how to check for alphabetic characters

 * Script 5 shows us how to print the sign of a number whether positive or negative

+* Script 6 shows us the absolute value of an integer